Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Overall Score 3.9 Strong basic support, average refinement
+Overall Score 3.9 Strong basic support, lighter on refinement

 Sealy Posturepedic Plus Hagerstown Soft Hybrid